List Of Traffic Rules Violations And Fines In India 2024

 The article outlines key traffic violations and fines in India under the 2019 Motor Vehicles Act, offering tips to avoid fines

-Let’s face it- no one enjoys discovering a traffic ticket under the windshield wiper or by an unexpected traffic stop, traffic violations can ruin your day and drain your wallet.
-In India, traffic fines and penalties play a crucial role for keeping the roads safe.
+Let’s face it- no one enjoys discovering a car traffic ticket under the windshield wiper or in an unexpected traffic stop, traffic violation fines can ruin your day and drain your wallet.
+In India, traffic fines and penalties play a crucial role in keeping the roads safe.
 The seriousness of the offence decides the severity of the penalty, including monetary fines and/or imprisonment.
-Drunk driving, underage driving, and driving without a valid licence are few of the examples which are considered very serious offences.
+Drunk driving, underage driving, and driving without a valid licence are a few of the examples which are considered very serious offences.

 To curb these offences and many others, the government had introduced ‘The Motor Vehicles (Amendment) Act of 2019’ which mentions a range of fines and penalties for the Indian drivers.
-Let's explore the key traffic violations under the updated regulations and understand the associated fines to be aware of what to avoid.
+Let's have a look at the key traffic violations under the Motor Vehicle Act:

 We all must have got fined for overspeeding once in our lives.
 But here we are going to share a list of traffic challans that you thought never existed!